SahilAsarkar/ServerOS/README.md

 # ServerOS

-ServerOS is a lightweight, Debian-based Linux distribution built from scratch for servers, cloud deployments and Raspberry Pi devices.

-The goal of this project is to create a fast, minimal, secure, and customizable operating system that contains only the components required to run server workloads while providing an easy build system for developers.
+ServerOS is a lightweight Linux distribution built from Ubuntu using Debian's `debootstrap`.
+It is designed as a minimal server operating system that contains only the essential components required to boot and operate reliably while remaining fully customizable.

+The project is built completely through Bash automation scripts, making the build process reproducible and easy to modify.

 ---

 # Features

+- Minimal Ubuntu-based Linux distribution
-- Debian-based
+- Automated ISO generation
-- Lightweight root filesystem
+- BIOS and UEFI boot support
+- Live boot support using Casper
 - Custom ServerOS branding
-- Automated build pipeline
-- Live ISO generation
-- GRUB bootloader
+- Custom login banner
-- BIOS support
+- Custom MOTD
-- UEFI support
+- Custom commands
-- SquashFS live filesystem
-- Automatic manifest generation
-- Automatic filesystem size generation
+- Automatic user creation
-- Automatic checksum generation
+- Automatic package installation
-- Custom ServerOS commands
-- Git-based project structure
-- Modular build scripts
+- Modular build system
+- Easy to customize
-- Rebuild automation
+- Open source

 ---